fizalihsan/fizalihsan.github.io/source/technology/aws.md

 {% img right /technology/aws-vpg-vpn.PNG %}

-* Amazon VPC offers two ways to connect a corporate network to a VPC: VPG and CGW.
+* VPC offers two ways to connect a corporate network to a VPC: VPG and CGW.
 * __VPG (Virtual Private Gateway)__
 	* is the virtual private network (VPN) concentrator on the AWS side of the VPN connection between the two networks.
 	* The VPG is the AWS end of the VPN tunnel.